pypeit/PypeIt/doc/construct_template.rst

 Using the Holy Grail Algorithm
 ==============================

-Once a set of different arc lamp exposures that cover the desired range, run through the data using the option of the Holy Grail to generate a master wavelength calibration, see :doc:`master_wvcalib` for example QA plots that illustrate a good wavelength solution.
+Once you have a set of different arc lamp exposures that cover the desired range, run through the data using the option of the Holy Grail to generate a master wavelength calibration and select the slits where the technique is successful.
+See :doc:`master_wvcalib` for an example QA plot that illustrates a good wavelength solution.

 With a complete set of correctly calibrated arc line data, identify wavelength regions, with no gaps, that cover the full range in wavelength desired.